Wolfgang Koeppen: Writing

 Several early Koeppen stories were published in left-leaning magazines, such as Die Rote Fahne.
 In 1931, he began working as a journalist for the Berliner Börsen-Courier.
 In 1934 his first novel, Eine unglückliche Liebe, was published by Bruno Cassirer while he was in the Netherlands.
 His second novel, called Die Mauer schwankt in the Netherlands and Die Pflicht in Germany, was published in 1935.
-In 1939 he returned to Germany, and from 1943 until his death he lived in Munich.
+As noted by critic David Ward, neither novel addresses directly the Nazis' rise to power, but both "are marked by a sense of imminent danger: a precarious imbalance that cannot be sustained but is never resolved, hinting at the impossible position of the artist in Hitler's Germany" Unable to secure a working permit in the Netherlands, in 1939 he returned to Germany, and from 1943 until his death he lived in Munich.

 In 1947, Koeppen was asked to write the memoirs of the philatelist and Holocaust survivor Jakob Littner (born 1883 in Budapest, died 1950 in New York City).
 The resulting book was published in 1948 without mention of Koeppen's name.
 It caused some controversy based on whether Koeppen was given a written manuscript to guide his work on Littner, and the novel never sold well.
 In 1992, a new edition was published, acknowledging Koeppen's authorship.
 In 2000, Littner's original manuscript was published in English and in 2002, in German.